survivejs/webpack-book/manuscript/styling/05_linting.md

 To recap:

-* It's possible to lint CSS through *stylelint*
+* It's possible to lint CSS through **Stylelint**.
 * Linting CSS allows you to capture common CSS-related problems and disallow problematic patterns.
-* *stylelint* can be treated as a PostCSS plugin, but it can also be used through *stylelint-webpack-plugin*.
+* Stylelint can be treated as a PostCSS plugin, but it can also be used through *stylelint-webpack-plugin*.
-* *csslint* is an option to *stylelint*.
+* **CSSLint** is an option to Stylelint.
 It's possible [the projects merge](https://github.com/CSSLint/csslint/issues/668), though.